jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 Spelling Rules
 --------------

-1. Do not put three constants together.
-If a compound word will have three constants together, always add a hyphen therein; elsewhere, spellings must be simplified, and only the first and last constants shall remain, e.g. GR astro -> asro.
+1. Do not put three consonants together.
+If a compound word will have three consonants together, always add a hyphen therein; elsewhere, spellings must be simplified, and only the first and last consonant shall remain, e.g. GR astro -> asro.
-   * However, ŭ, and j do not count as a constant in this rule.
+   * However, ŭ, and j do not count as a consonant in this rule.
 1. When i, and u meet adjacently in _one syllable_, always __change i to j__, and __keep u__.
    That means always spelling as ju, uj ; instead of iŭ, ŭi.